dajon/talk-quantum-computing/talk.md

 - Can still do integer factorization by alternative algorithms
 - Can do a large class of problems that can be formulated as discrete optimization with constraints (binary integer linear programming)
-- Travelling salesman, four colour
+- Traveling salesman, four colour

 ---